 Capturing Performance Counters

-One of the best practices when working with Windows Servers, SharePoint, and Project server is to track the performance of each server in your SharePoint farm.
-This will help identifying any bottlenecks and give you a better view of what is happening behind the seen.
-The problem with performance monitoring that is built-in Windows Server however, it’s not always easy to get the data (performance Counter) from each server without having to rely on some third party application or some other setup to enable real-time reading of the counters in an efficient, user friendly manner.
+One of the best practices when working with Windows Servers, SharePoint, and Project Server is to track the performance of each server in your SharePoint farm.
+This will help identifying any bottlenecks and give you a better view of what is happening behind the scene.
+The problem with performance monitoring that is built-in Windows Server is that it’s not always easy to get the data (performance Counter) from each server without having to rely on a third party application or some other setup to enable real-time reading of the counters in an efficient, user friendly manner.
 Luckily, In SharePoint 2010/2013 you have the power of the diagnostic logging capabilities built-in SharePoint.
 This will enable you to gather the desired Performance Counters for each server in the farm and store them in the Logging Database on the SQL Server.
 This will open up the possibilities for real-time reporting on the farm health once we figure out what data to log and how to extract it.